Everything You Need to Know About Mobile Payment Processing

 Your mobile payment processor is the one that deals with banks, credit card networks, and the entire payment facilitation process.
 While they do charge credit card processing fees, they don’t set the rates — the banks and card providers do.

 If you have a POS solution that unplugs and is able to move around the store, you may be wondering how mobile payments are different.
 These are the key benefits that make mPOS a better payment method for SMEs:

 1. Mobile POS Solutions Use Your Mobile Network

 Unlike unpluggable EFTPOS machines, mobile payment solutions run on your mobile network.
 Your unpluggable POS machine may be able to leave the cash register, but it probably can’t leave your Wi-Fi connection.

 Mobile payment devices are truly mobile.
-You can take payments on the sidewalk, run a pop-up at the markets, or take payments on the move — no more need for invoicing.
+You can take credit or debit card payments on the sidewalk, run a pop-up at the markets, or take payments on the move — no more need for invoicing.

 Every little thing you do to enhance the customer experience goes a long way in making your business stand out.
 Accepting payments at the table or on the sales floor is a simple yet powerful gesture that shows your dedication to making the customer experience smoother.

 Especially when businesses are trying to create safe physical distances between customers, bringing the POS system to your customers makes them feel comfortable.
 All the while, you have a bit more control over the movement of people in-store.

 3. Mobile Card Readers with Easy Set Up and Use